 - ➤ If a student needs to quarantine, the parents should email the teacher and School Nurse immediately.
 The team will ensure the proper time frame is established in conjunction with the local health department.
-The applicable staff and parents will be notified. - ➤ When a student is needing to quarantine, asynchronous, synchronous, or a hybrid model of instruction will be implemented immediately. - The student will be considered "present" for the remote instruction days, provided he/she is complying with the remote learning.
+The applicable staff and parents will be notified. - The student will be considered "present" for the remote instruction days, provided he/she is complying with the remote learning.